eezstreet/SWATEliteForce/README.md

  - Fixed SEF bug: Breaching ammo would never breach the door.
 (It now has a 50% chance to breach a metal door, and 75% chance to breach a wooden door, unless a Breaching Shotgun is used)
  - Fixed SEF bug: Some Sovereign Citizen lines did not play correctly
  - Fixed SEF bug: Magazine count display only showed 2 digits (so pepperball only displayed as "20")
+ - Fixed SEF bug: A suspect or civilian who was cuffed and then reported, then incapacitated or killed, would count as "failed to report downed suspect" even though they were already reported.
  - Fixed TSS bug: Spoken lines by TOC on TSS missions would cut off if the player used the shout button
  - Fixed TSS bug: Some incorrect subtitles
  - Fixed TSS bug: Using the Bulgarian Drug Worker as a suspect in QMM will no longer cause sound bugs